BryMad/yalle/README.md

 ### A LoneStar Codin' Experience

 Experts have prophesied that American regional dialects will one day be extinct.
 YALL\*E is a coding language for anyone who (like me) grew up hearin' the soothing sounds of a Texas drawl and will miss it when it's gone.
-It's also for anyone lookin' to bring a bit of wild-west, rootin-tootin' LoneStar spirit to their hoity-toity, city-fied code.
+It also lets you infuse the wild-west, rootin-tootin' LoneStar spirit to your hoity-toity, city-fied code.

 <br>